Toadies: Rubberneck 20th anniversary celebration, Heretics and The Lower Side of Uptown (2014–2021)

 On January 7, 2014, the Toadies announced via its Facebook page that its Rubberneck album would be reissued by Kirtland Records with five previously unreleased bonus tracks.
 The announcement also revealed plans for a nationwide Rubberneck 20-year anniversary tour, featuring the Toadies playing the entire Rubberneck album "front to back", with supporting acts Supersuckers and Battleme.
 The tour ended in September 2014 with a final Rubberneck start to finish performance, followed by performances of the band's more recent songs, at the seventh annual Dia De Los Toadies festival in Fort Worth.

 In January 2015, Everclear announced its fourth annual multi-city Summerland Tour via Twitter.
 The 2015 Summerland Tour featured Everclear and Toadies, as well as alternative rock bands American Hi-Fi and Fuel.

 In June 2015, Toadies announced that its eighth album, Heretics, would be released September 18.
 The album "re-imagines and reinterprets" several Toadies songs such as "Possum Kingdom" and "Backslider," and featured two new songs and a cover of Blondie's 1979 single "Heart of Glass".
 The Toadies also launched a new tour to promote Heretics in the fall of 2015, with the tour starting at the eighth annual Dia De Los Toadies music festival in September 2015.

 The Toadies released its ninth album, The Lower Side of Uptown on September 8, 2017, via Kirtland Records.

 On September 6, 2017, band members kicked off their fall tour with Local H in Denton, Texas.

 Damn You All to Hell EP, Rubberneck 25th anniversary tour and The Charmer (2022–present)

 Toadies released the EP Damn You All to Hell on September 13, 2022, as they began touring North America to celebrate the 25th anniversary of the album Rubberneck.
 The EP is four previously unreleased tracks, including a cover of David Bowie's "Sound and Vision".
 Three of the songs were recorded during sessions for the band's latest studio album The Lower Side of Uptown, while "Forgiven" was recorded during the No Deliverance sessions.

 On January 8, 2024, Toadies announced that their eighth studio album The Charmer, which was recorded with Steve Albini at Electrical Audio in Chicago, was scheduled to be released later in the year.
-However, since Albini's death in May of that year, the album's release has been delayed multiple times.
+However, following Albini's death in May of that year, the album was delayed multiple times before its release on May 1, 2026.